 Only grades of A or B (3.0 minimum GPA per course) earned on applicable graduate level courses which have been approved in writing by the graduate coordinator/adviser and department chair may be transferred for graduate level credit.
 Course work in which no formal grades are given (ex., CR) is not acceptable for transfer credit without the approval of the Dean of the College of Graduate Studies.
 Transferred grades cannot be used to raise the grade point average of either the major or supporting field courses taken at Texas A&M University-Kingsville.
 Transferred courses must have been taken within the last seven years.
 Graduate credits older than those stipulated are not applicable toward a graduate degree without written approval of the graduate dean.

 The total number of graduate credit hours that may be transferred and accepted to apply toward a specific degree is found under the description of each degree plan offered.
 In all cases, no more than one-half of the total number of semester hours required for a master's degree (not including the Project, Thesis or Dissertation courses) and no more than one-half of the semester hours for the major subject area or for each supporting field may be transferred.
 Such courses must be approved by the Dean of the College of Graduate Studies upon recommendation of the appropriate graduate coordinator and the student's program chair.
 None of the transferred courses may have been applied toward a previous degree.
+Official transcripts must be submitted to the Office of Admission for review.

 Concurrent Enrollment at Other Institutions